cadet/CADET-Core/doc/getting_started/installation.rst

 Install a frontend
 ------------------

-As of now, a Matlab and a Python frontend are provided.
+As of now, a MATLAB and a Python frontend are provided.
 In general, we recommend to use the Python frontend.
+Note that the MATLAB interface is no longer actively developed and will be deprecated in a later version.

 Install CADET-Python
 ^^^^^^^^^^^^^^^^^^^^